KingsleyChimezie/mongodb-easy-install-windows/misc/DEV-NOTES-kingsley.md

-# NOTES:
+# DEVELOPMENT NOTES - by Kingsley Chimezie #
-    The following notes are notes that were writen for myself as a reference point to my discoveries or useful information.
+## The following notes are notes that were writen for myself as a reference point to my discoveries or useful information. ##

-> ## 2017-11-12
+## 2017-11-12 ##
 * EXIT /B 0 must be added to end of any function if you wish to return back to caller.

 * N.B. - Functions and statements (IF, FOR, ELSE) don't work when bracket is right next to name on a new line.